-Access to network and Windows servers is privileged to the Coalition's I.T. staff and/or I.T. vendor who require this level of access based on their function and training levels.
+Access to network and Windows servers is privileged to the Coalition's IT staff and/or IT vendor who require this level of access based on their function and training levels.

 The Coalition's staff have controls and processes in place to physically safeguard the entity's operating systems.
-The Coalition currently complies with requirements described in OEL IT Security Policy 5.05.02.17, Physical and Environmental Security.
+The Coalition currently complies with requirements described in Chapter 60GG-2 FAC State of Florida Cybersecurity Standards.